hasura/graphql-engine/docs/graphql/cloud/metrics/integrations/azure-monitor.rst

    * - Custom Attributes **(Optional)**
      - Custom Attributes associated with your logs.
 A default source tag ``hasura-logs`` is added to all exported logs.

-After adding appropriate values in the Azure monitor Integration panel, click ``Save``.
+After adding appropriate values in the Azure monitor Integration panel, click ``Connect Integration``.

 Checking the status of the integration
 --------------------------------------

 The green/red dot signifies the status of the integration.
-Green signifies successful exporting of logs to Azure monitor.
+For each of the telemetry types(logs, metrics, traces) green signifies successful exporting of the telemetry to Azure monitor.
-When logs are successfully exported, ``Last Exported`` is continuously updated, indicating the timestamp of the last log line successfully exported to your Azure monitor dashboard.
+``Last Exported`` is continuously updated, indicating the timestamp of the last telemetry(log, metric, trace) successfully exported to your Azure monitor dashboard.

 .. thumbnail:: /img/graphql/cloud/metrics/configure-azure-monitor-done.png
    :alt: Azure monitor Integration successfully configured
    :width: 1146px

-In case there is an error while exporting logs to Azure monitor, the dot is red and the HTTP status code of the error and the message is displayed right below it.
+In case of error while exporting any of telemetries(logs, metrics, traces) to Azure monitor, the dot becomes red and the error messages/instructios are displayed.
+Click ``Update Settings`` button to update the config parameters.

 .. thumbnail:: /img/graphql/cloud/metrics/configure-azure-monitor-fail.png
    :alt: Azure monitor Integration unable to push logs